 What that means for the compressed air with a dew point that low is that as long as the temperature in the system and ambient air is higher than that -100 deg.
 F, no more water can condense out of that compressed air anywhere in the plant.

 There are costs associated with this type of system, and, as I always say, you only want to treat your air to the level of dryness that you need.
 Going further will make dryer air yet add cost, and if the system does not require compressed air that dry, there will be no real benefit for your compressed air using applications to pay for greater dryness.

 Desiccant dryers can be relatively small, in-line type, or twin tower units with regenerative capabilities for high compressed air-flow systems.

 Simple, in-line desiccant dryers are not complex, relatively low cost, are easy to install, and work!
 They contain a desiccant chemical that is consumed as water is adsorbed.

-Yes, the desiccant will remove free water but this will rapidly deplete the desiccant chemical.
-It is preferred that the desiccant dryer be applied to remove water vapor, and to dry the air to the point where its dew point will be well below the temperature of the application.
+Yes, the desiccant will remove free water too, but in so doing it will rapidly deplete the desiccant chemical.
+The in-line desiccant dryer should be installed to remove water vapor, and to dry the air to a dew point below the temperature of the application and ambient air.
 If it does this, there should be no more condensation downstream from the desiccant dryer.

 This is an important maintenance issue.
 It is one of the down-sides of the in-line desiccant systems, particularly in companies that have more maintenance work to do in the plant than their down-sized maintenance staff can cope with.